UAAP Season 80

-UAAP Season 80 is the 2017–18 athletic year of the University Athletic Association of the Philippines (UAAP).
+UAAP Season 80 was the 2017–18 athletic year of the University Athletic Association of the Philippines (UAAP) (UAAP).
 This season was hosted by the Far Eastern University.

 The eight member universities of the UAAP competed in the league's 28 events from 15 sports to vie for the overall championship.
 This season's sports events included the inaugural 3-on-3 basketball as a demonstration sport held at FEU Manila.

 Reorganization

 On January 12, 2017, the presidents of the member institutions of the University Athletics Association of the Philippines (UAAP) met in the campus of the host university, the University of Santo Tomas, to discuss the re-organization of the association.

-In an interview with the UST Rector, the Very Rev. Fr.
-Herminio V. Dagohoy, O.P., PhD, he said that the group "approved in principle the re-organization of the UAAP."
-Such entails that the Presidents/Rectors will become the members of the Board of Trustees, while the present members of the Board of Trustees will comprise the Board of Managing Directors, which will manage and supervise the UAAP events, like games, among other things.
+In an interview with the UST Rector, the Very Rev. Herminio V. Dagohoy, O.P., PhD, he said that the group "approved in principle the re-organization of the UAAP."
+Such entailed that the Presidents/Rectors would become the members of the Board of Trustees, while the present members of the Board of Trustees comprised the Board of Managing Directors, which manage and supervise the UAAP events, like games, among other things.

-To be created under the proposed change are "risk and audit committees, which will be under the Board of Trustees."
-Meanwhile, other working committees similar to existing committees will be created and placed under the supervision of the board of managing directors.
+Created under the proposed change are "risk and audit committees, which will be under the Board of Trustees."
+Meanwhile, other working committees similar to existing committees were created and placed under the supervision of the board of managing directors.

-The proposed amendments to the Articles of Incorporation and By-Laws will be submitted to the Securities and Exchange Commission for approval, and are eyed for implementation in time for the opening of the 80th season of UAAP later in 2017.
+The proposed amendments to the Articles of Incorporation and By-Laws were submitted to the Securities and Exchange Commission for approval, and were eyed for implementation in time for the opening of the 80th season of UAAP later in 2017.

-In August 2017, the UAAP Chairman of the Board of Trustees, Dr. Michael Alba of the Far Eastern University, announced the appointment of Atty.
-Rene Andrei Q. Saguisag, Jr., as the Association's first Executive Director.
+In August 2017, the UAAP Chairman of the Board of Trustees, Dr. Michael Alba of the Far Eastern University, announced the appointment of Rene Andrei Q. Saguisag, Jr., as the Association's first Executive Director.

 Opening ceremony

 The opening ceremony of the UAAP Season 80 was held on September 9, 2017 at the Mall of Asia Arena in Pasay City.
 With the season's theme, "Go for Great", the ceremony gave tribute to its long list of athletic legends.

 Started with various performances from students and a live band, the ceremony's highlight was the parade of athletes joined by "UAAP greats" from each school.
-Among the greats who represented their respective schools were Ateneo’s Alyssa Valdez and Rico Villanueva; NU’s Danny Ildefonso, Ray Parks and Christine Patrimonio; UP’s Ronnie Magsanoc, Joe Lipa, and former varsity volleyball player Congreswoman Pia Cayetano; FEU’s Glenn Capacio, Terrence Romeo and Rachel Anne Daquis; UST’s Aric del Rosario, Dylan Ababou and Cyrus Baguio; UE’s Tisha Abundo; Adamson’s Queeny Sabobo, and Ana Santiago; and DLSU’s Renren Ritualo and Marielle Benitez.
+Among the greats who represented their respective schools were Ateneo's Alyssa Valdez and Rico Villanueva; NU's Danny Ildefonso, Ray Parks and Christine Patrimonio; UP's Ronnie Magsanoc, Joe Lipa, and former varsity volleyball player Congresswoman Pia Cayetano; FEU's Glenn Capacio, Terrence Romeo and Rachel Anne Daquis; UST's Aric del Rosario, Dylan Ababou and Cyrus Baguio; UE's Tisha Abundo; Adamson's Queeny Sabobo, and Ana Santiago; and DLSU's Renren Ritualo and Marielle Benitez.